-Nick Johnson enters his third season as Earlham College's head football coach in 2017.
+Nick Johnson enters his fourth season as Earlham College's head football coach in 2018.

 Johnson earned HCAC Coach of the Year honors in 2015, his first season leading the Quakers.
 Under his guidance, Jalen Kenner earned Special Teams Most Valuable Player as well as setting numerous program records including career receptions, reception yards, consecutive games with a reception, and all-purpose yards.